cris-tele/STGMures/README.md

 So, if you want to contribute to this pro-bono project, well, I am asking for help in finalizing this endeavor.
 Just work & ideas.

 I am not an expert in .NET C# developer, nor a very good designer.
-Any peace of code, advice or even recomandations (docs, tools...)  will be highly appreciated.
+Any piece of code, advice or recomandations (docs, tools...)  will be highly appreciated.
 I am a mechanical engineer, the medical terms in this project are also very confusing.
 Again, any help/note to understand how the medical world work will be apreciated.

 I've choose Visual Studio 2022, .NET7, C#, blazor webassembly.
 Only free/default nuget staff & libraries.
 Postman is the only useful tool I am also using.